mohan8990/tic_tac_toe_slack/README.md

 - curl -s https://pagekite.net/pk/ |sudo bash
 - pagekite.py mohan.pagekite.me

 \# mohan.pagekite.me could be anything, but make sure you give the same Response URL in slash command of your app.
-Follow the instructions in command line.
+Follow the instructions in command line of pagekite.py to setup.
+Its easy and will take < 1 min.

  \# Alternatively you can use ngrok, which doesn't require any signups.